Blue Fin Tuna is very exciting fishery

 coastline in good numbers.

-In the past years we have been visited by these big game fish and over the few months there has been many Blue Fin Tuna caught in the local waters between Looe and Penzance.
-Most of them halfway between Mevagissey and Falmouth. many times this year we have had these giants around the boat while fishing on the inside wrecks
+In the past 5 years we have been visited by these big game fish and over the few months there has been many Blue Fin Tuna caught in the local waters between Plymouth and Penzance.
+Most of them halfway between Mevagissey and Falmouth.

 While the UK is a member of the EU and the Common Fish Policy